google.com, pub-5407035587591446, DIRECT, f08c47fec0942fa0

-After lots of "hindsight" researching, we stumbled across a system we had never seen before - Santevia Water Filter System - a great water purifier.
+After lots of "hindsight" researching, we stumbled across a system we had never seen before - Berkey Water Purification Systems - a great water purifier.
 We were actually in a health food store and they were displaying it and sampling the water.
 Wow - what a difference!

 We have ours sitting on our counter, behind our sink and faucet.
 We used some foam from packaging to keep it from moving into the corner.
 Then, we added 2 straps to be sure it doesn't fall over on a hard stop.

-Now, whenever we get water, we fill several large jugs directly from the sink (while filling our main tank).
-Then we just fill our Santevia system from the jugs and then the sink faucet as needed.
+Now, whenever we get water while boondocking, we fill several large jugs directly from the sink (while filling our main tank).
+Then we just fill our Berkey system from the jugs and then the sink faucet as needed.